• English

 Al Badari, or El Badari, is known for its Pre-dynastic cemeteries.
 The site lies between Qau and Matmar in Upper Egypt.
 The Al Badari region occupies 30 km of land along the east bank of the river Nile.
-Two points of major interest in Al Badari are the Dier Teas and Mostageddan cemetery.
+Two points of significant interest in Al Badari are the Dier Teas and Mostageddan cemetery.
 The credit for discovering Al Badari and unveiling its marvels to the world goes to Gertrude Caton Thompson and Guy Brunton, who first led the investigation in this area between 1922 and 1931.
-The findings have been studied extensively since then in order to find out about the social history and chronology of the Badarian period.
+The findings have been studied extensively since then to learn about the social history and chronology of the Badarian period.
 (5500-4000 B.C).

 Getting There

-The nearest city to Al Badari is Asyut, which is about 40 km away and Cairo is 338 km away.
-Asyut also has an airport which can be used by tourists for a very convenient trip.
+The nearest city to Al Badari is Asyut, about 40 km away, and Cairo is 338 km away.
+Asyut also has an airport that tourists can use for a convenient trip.
 Tourists can book their accommodation in Asyut.
-Minya is 138 km away while Qena is 159 km from Al Badari.
-Tourists coming here can choose any city to stay in depending on their travel plans.
-The city of Al Badari has a very small population.
+Minya is 138 km away, while Qena is 159 km from Al Badari.
+Depending on their travel plans, tourists can choose any city to stay in.
+The city of Al Badari has a tiny population.

 Badarian Culture

-The Badarian economy flourished between 5500 BC and 4000 BC The culture gives direct evidence of the presence of agriculture in Upper Egypt.
-Six hundred graves and forty settlements have been discovered which also point to social stratification at that time.
+The Badarian economy flourished between 5500 BC and 4000 BC.
+The culture gives direct evidence of the presence of agriculture in Upper Egypt.
+Six hundred graves and forty settlements have been discovered, pointing to social stratification.
 Fishing, animal husbandry, and agriculture were parts of the economy of the Badarian culture, and grains like barley, lentils, and wheat were regularly consumed.
-The people at that time placed their deceased on mats looking west, which is very different from traditions in later dynasties which regarded the west as the land of the dead.
-The influence of the Badarian culture has also been found in the south of Egypt indicating it was just not restricted to the local area.
+The people at that time placed their deceased on mats looking west, which is very different from traditions in later dynasties, which regarded the west as the land of the dead.
+The influence of the Badarian culture has also been found in the south of Egypt, indicating it was unrestricted to the local area.

 Al Badari Site